-Whether it’s wandering around gawking at superbly-restored medieval architectural masterpieces, playing spy games in Soviet-tinged museums or simply enjoying a pilsner in a leafy beer garden high above the city, there’s a wide variety of things to do in Prague, Czech Republic.
-Here are some of my favourites…
+Whether it’s wandering around gawking at superbly-restored medieval architectural masterpieces around Prague Castle, playing spy games in Soviet-tinged museums in Old Town or simply enjoying a pilsner in a leafy beer garden high above the city, here are a few of the best places to visit in Prague…

 Old Town Square